We may earn affiliate commissions for the recommended products. Learn more.

 • Sitebuilder – for quick and easy access to the free website builder SiteGround provides with all of its plans

-• Site scanner – which scans your website host for any weaknesses
+• Site scanner – scans your website host for any weaknesses

-• SSL – which you get for free with each subscription plan
+• SSL – comes free with each subscription plan

-• Dedicated IP – with it, you can manage your dedicated website IP address
+• Dedicated IP – for managing your dedicated website IP address

 Overall, Site Tools offers functionality comparable to cPanel but with a more modern and intuitive design.